RichardSobreiro/simple-ecommerce-products-api-nestjs-ts/README.md

 # REST API using Nest.js and Typescript

-An example REST API using Nest.js and Typescript.
+An example REST API using Nest.js, gRPC, Camunda, and Typescript.

 ## Creating a Nest.js Project